Discover the Fascinating World of Parrots: A Guide to the Different Types of Parrots, parrotslove

 Discover the Fascinating World of Parrots: A Guide to the Different Types of Parrots | ParrotsLove

-Parrots, also known as psittacines. found in most tropical and subtropical regions.
-Parrots have curved bills (beaks), strong legs, and clawed feet.
-Parrots are believed to be one of the most intelligent bird species. … Most parrot species rely on seeds as food.
-Others may eat fruit, nectar, flowers, or small insects.
+Parrots, also known as psittacines, are found in most tropical and subtropical areas.
+Parrots have bent bills (beaks), sturdy legs, and clawed feet.
+Parrots are thought to be some of the most intelligent bird species.
+Most parrot species eat seeds.
+Others may consume fruit, nectar, flowers, and small insects.

 Small Parrots